 Another popular park in Port Coquitlam is Castle Park.
 Castle Park is home to the historic and famous Port Coquitlam Canada Day celebration and firework display.
 The park has playgrounds, public washrooms, open areas for picnics and scenic views of the Fraser River and the Port Mann Bridge.

 The city of Port Coquitlam offers a wide variety of recreational activities and choices.
-To see what choices are available, please check this leisure guide.
 Besides a great choice of recreational choices offered through the city, the Port Coquitlam trail network is a popular recreational choice in the area.
 There are also great recreational activities available for seniors as well as countless volunteer opportunities offered throughout the city.

 Green Space and Trails